Radiation Therapist, Radiation Oncology

 Reconciliation is an ongoing process and a shared responsibility for all of us.
 The BC Governments’ unanimous passage of the Declaration on the Rights of Indigenous Peoples Act was a significant step forward in this journey—one that all health authorities are expected to support as we work in cooperation with Indigenous Peoples to establish a clear and sustainable path to lasting reconciliation.
 True reconciliation will take time and ongoing commitment to work with Indigenous Peoples as they move toward self-determination.
 Guiding these efforts Crown agencies must remain focused on creating opportunities that implement the Truth and Reconciliation Commission Mandate.

 To be considered as a PHSA employee (internal applicant) for this position, you must apply online via your internal profile at http://internaljobs.phsa.ca

-Please note the internal job posting has expired, please contact the Internal Jobs Help Desk and advise that you would like to be considered as a late internal applicant for this position.
+Please note the internal job posting will no longer be accessible after the expiry date of August 13, 2023.
+If the internal job posting has expired, please contact the Internal Jobs Help Desk and advise that you would like to be considered as a late internal applicant for this position.
 Please do not apply for the external job posting.